sfbrigade/datasci-earthquake/README.md

 # Configuration of environment variables

-The `.env.local` file contains environment variables used in the application to configure settings for both the backend and frontend components.
-If it contains sensitive information, `.env.local` should not be checked into version control for security reasons.
-Right now there is no sensitive information but later secret management tools will be introduced.
+We use GitHub Secrets to store sensitive environment variables.
+A template `.env.example` file is provided in the repository as a reference.
+Only users with **write** access to the repository can manually trigger the `Generate .env File` workflow, which creates and uploads the actual `.env` file as an artifact.

+**Note**: Before starting work on the project, make sure to:

+1. Get **write** access to the repository
+2. Trigger the `Generate .env File` workflow and download the artifact.
+3. Place the artifact in the root folder of the project.
+Make sure the file is named `.env`.

 The file is organized into three main sections:

 - **Postgres Environment Variables**.
 This section contains the credentials to connect to the PostgreSQL database, such as the username, password, and the name of the database.
 - **Backend Environment Variables**.
-These variables are used by the backend (i.e., FastAPI) to configure its behavior and to connect to the database and the frontend application.
+These variables are used by the backend (e.g., FastAPI) to configure its behavior and to connect to the database and the frontend application.
 - **Frontend Environment Variables**.
-This section contains the base URL for API calls to the backend and ```NODE_ENV``` variable that determines in which environment the Node.js application is running.
+This section contains the base URL for API calls to the backend and `NODE_ENV` variable that determines in which environment the Node.js application is running.

-***
+---

 # Disclaimer